mllopis11/my-docs/docker.md

-docker rm *Container NAME or ID* | Remove an image docker ps -a | List containers details docker ps *or* docker container ls  | List the running containers docker start *Container NAME or ID* | Start an existing container image docker stop *Container NAME or ID* | Stop a container docker run -d -p 4000:80 *tag-name* | Run app in detached mode (-d), mapping machine’s port 4000 to the container’s port 80 (-p) and create a new container identified with the *tag-name* docker exec -it *name* sh | Go into the container and start a shell
+docker rm *Container NAME or ID* | Remove an image docker ps -a | List containers details docker ps *or* docker container ls  | List the running containers docker start *name or id* | Start an existing container image docker stop *name or id* | Stop a container docker run -d -p 4000:80 *tag-name* | Run app in detached mode (-d), mapping machine’s port 4000 to the container’s port 80 (-p) and create a new container identified with the *tag-name* docker exec -it *name* sh | Go into the container and start a shell